LukasZahradnik/PyNeuraLogic/docs/rules_mapping.rst

 The first template is relatively simple; it contains one rule with only one body relation :code:`R.edge(V.X, V.Y)`.
 The rule roughly translates into plain English as

-    "To compute representation :code:`h` of any entity :code:`X`, aggregate all values of relations :code:`R.edge` where the entity :code:`X` is the `source node` of the relation edge."
+    "To compute representation :code:`h` of any entity :code:`X`, aggregate all values of relations :code:`R.edge` where the entity :code:`X` is the `"source" node` of the relation edge."

-So, for example, for a query :code:`R.h(1)`, there are exactly three edge relations that satisfy the template rule - :code:`R.edge(1, 2)`, :code:`R.edge(1, 3)`, and :code:`R.edge(1, 4)`.
-So in the end, we end up with a computation graph like the one below.
+So, for example, for a query :code:`R.h(1)`, there are exactly three instances of the edge relation that satisfy the template rule -
+:code:`R.edge(1, 2)`, :code:`R.edge(1, 3)`, and :code:`R.edge(1, 4)`, corresponding to the three neighbors of the node 1.
+So in the end, we end up with a computational graph like the one below.
-The graph is propagated from the bottom (input) level up to the output level, which corresponds to our query.
+The computation in the graph goes from the bottom (input) level up to the output level, which corresponds to our query.

 .. image:: _static/rulecomputationgraph.svg
     :alt: Computation graph